Here is how Timesulin works

 Step 1 – Replace Your Old Plastic Cap with a Smart, Lightweight Timer

-When you receive your Timesulin unit it will have a small plastic tab in place, which protects the battery.
+When you receive your Timesulin smart cap it will have a small plastic tab in place, which protects the battery.
 Activate the battery by removing the plastic protective peg and the timer on your Timesulin cap will start blinking 00:00.
 Administer your insulin injection and then replace your Timesulin smart cap onto your insulin pen.

 Step 2 - Every Time You Put Timesulin on Your Pen the Timer Resets